wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 ## Explanation of the core DCM hypothesis

-tl/dr: the social mode is defined by its opposition to the default mode
+tl/dr: the social mode is defined by its opposition to the default mode; the default mode does whatever the individual deems is worth doing

 The two cognitive modes differ in three fundamental ways: why they exist, when they operate, and what they do (or equivalently, how they work).